 With many historically important sites nearby, Bulawayo is a tourist mecca.
 It also benefits from being located close to several national parks.
 The Khami Ruins (22km outside the city) is a UNESCO World Heritage Site and was once the capital of the Kingdom of Butua.
 Well worth the drive.

-Matobo National Park is also a UNESCO Natural World Heritage Site and includes an Intensive Protection Zone breeding a large population of Black and White Rhinoceros.
+Matobo National Park is also another UNESCO Natural World Heritage Site and includes an Intensive Protection Zone breeding a large population of Black and White Rhinoceros.
 It’s situated in the Matobo Hills and the fascinating terrain is a hikers’ paradise.

 Take a drive south roughly 35kms from the city to Chipangali.
 This is a haven for wild animals which have little hope for survival in the wild.
 Chipangali welcomes children and animal lovers to visit the wildlife Orphanage to spend a day on an educational tour, get to know more about Zimbabwe wildlife.

-Expect nothing less than fun filled outdoor adventure at Blue Hills Camp.
+Expect nothing less than fun-filled outdoor adventure at Blue Hills Camp.
 This adventure camp offers game drives, bush walks, team building boot camps, a Zipline and mountain Biking.
-If you cannot do all the activities it in a single day Blue Hills Camp offers accommodation and camping facilities.
+If you cannot do all the activities in a single day, Blue Hills Camp offers accommodation and camping facilities.

-Tip: Most of activities you come across in Bulawayo will cost roughly US$5-$10
+Tip: Most of the activities you come across in Bulawayo will roughly cost you between US$5-$10

 Bulawayo is renowned for its friendliness during the day but at night the city gets very quiet.
 Common sense applies here, as it does in any large metropolis.
 Use taxis at night and stay away from the more salubrious areas as muggings and theft do occur.

 In conclusion, Bulawayo has far more fun activities, more beautiful places to explore and more experiences you need to have!
 Keep a lookout for our next edition of this ultimate guide to Bulawayo.
-If you have ideas of places you think we should include please drop us an email.
-Click here
+If you have ideas of places you think we should include please drop us an email, and click on this link.